taiyoproj/taiyo/README.md

 ---

 - Shared sync and async client APIs for consistent ergonomics
-- Query parser support for standard, dismax, edismax, spatial, and dense vector search
+- Query parsers for standard, dismax, edismax, spatial, and dense vector search with full IDE support
-- Helpers for grouping, faceting, highlighting, and shaping search results
+- Supports grouping, faceting, highlighting, and more-like-this features defined with a Pythonic syntax either as config objects or in method chains
 - Schema utilities for defining fields, types, and copy-field rules for indexing
 - Authentication support for Basic, Bearer, and OAuth2